terraform-ibm-modules/documentation/docs/inc-examples.md

 - An example is a [root terraform module](https://www.terraform.io/language/modules#the-root-module) that uses the module and demonstrates its usage.
 - Examples are located in the `examples` directory.
 See [module structure](module-structure.md).
-- The main readme file includes links to your examples through a pre-commit hook that creates the links when a pull request passes the CI pipeline.
+- The main readme file includes links to your examples that are created by a pre-commit hook that creates the links.

 The following recommendations and good practices might help you structure your examples: